groonga/groonga/doc/source/reference/functions/vector_find.rst

 It returns ``"mroonga"`` when the ``tags`` column value includes ``"mroonga"`` element.
 It returns ``null`` otherwise.

-You can custom how to compare with each value by the third argument.
+You can customize how to compare with each value by the third argument.
 Here is a usage to use full text search to find an element:

 .. groonga-command
 .. include:: ../../example/reference/functions/vector_find/usage_find_operator.log